vmware-tanzu/secrets-manager/docs/_pages/0070-architecture.md

 [`vsecm-keygen`][keygen] is a utility that generates the root key that **VSecM Safe** uses, if manual input mode is set.
-By default, **VSecM Safe** generates the root key automatically; however, you can opt-out from this if want to control the root key yourself and provide your own key.
+By default, **VSecM Safe** generates the root key automatically; however, you can opt out from this if you want to control the root key yourself and provide your own key.

 You can check out the [CLI documentation][cli] for more information about how to use **VSecM Keygen**.